Pecos War: Fight with the Apache

-By 1876, many Apache returned, some finding refuge as workers in nearby ranches.
-In the fall of 1877, Chisum’s men went to the reservation again to recover alleged stolen horses.
-This time, however, instead of having a gunfight, Chisum's men offered the Indians alcohol.
-Upon getting drunk, many of them were killed and an untold number of horses were stolen.
-The depredation by Chisum was investigated and confirmed upon by Indian Inspector Erwin C. Watkins.
+By 1876, several Apache found work in nearby ranches at the Pecos River, renewing hostilities.
+In the fall of 1877, Chisum’s men went to the reservation again.
+They got many Indians drunk before rounding up alleged stolen horses.
+During the retreat, the cowboys shot and killed several Indians near the Agency outpost.
+The depredation and murder by Chisum's men was investigated and confirmed by Inspector Erwin C. Watkins.